ESPRI-Mod/synda/sdt/doc/faq.md

 This bug affects 3.6 version installed from source (RPM 3.6 and DEB 3.6 should not be affected).
 It has been fixed in 3.7.

-It can be fixed by downgrading the pypi pillow package
+It can be fixed in 3.6 by downgrading the pypi pillow package

     pip install pillow==3.4.2